4 Tips for Better Remote Depositions | Zoom Deposition Tips for Attorneys

 Recording

-Can help preserve the deposition video for later review, editing, synchronization, and litigation
+Can help preserve the deposition video for later review, editing, synchronization, and litigation use, when permitted.

 Breakout rooms